divicomp/potto_applications/benchmarks/README.md

 ### Reproduce

-To reproduce figures of these two microbenchmarks (Fig.9 and Fig.10 in the paper), just run:
+To reproduce figures of these two microbenchmarks (Fig.9 and Fig.10 in the paper), run:

 ```